Skip Navigation

 Instructor: Ulisses Braga-Neto

 Course Description: This course introduces the foundations of Scientific Machine Learning (SciML), a rapidly developing area that brings together the fields of Machine Learning and Scientific Computation.
-After an introduction to the field, we review the basics of Machine Learning, including neural network and Gaussian process regression, and classical ODE and PDE discretization methods.
+After an introduction to the field, we review classical ODE and PDE discretization methods.
 Next, we discuss automatic differentiation and introduce the main physics-informed methods in SciML, namely, PDE-constrained neural network regression and PDE-constrained Gaussian Process regression.
 We then present data-driven SciML methods, including operator learning, foundation models, and data-driven reduced-order models.
 We include throughout the application of SciML methods in forward prediction, inverse modeling, and uncertainty quantification.

 Acknowledgment: The development of this course was supported by TAMIDS through its Data Science Course Development Program.